kardain/cog-o-matic/distortion-tracker/README.md

 * **`[p]distortion set [channel]`**
   Registers a target text channel for the automated hourly rotation alerts.
 If no channel is specified, defaults to the channel the command was run.
-  > Note: This cog has been running for a little over two weeks in a test server as of (date) while I picked at it in between my work schedule.
+  > Note: This cog has been running for a little over two weeks in a test server as of 18 July 2026 while I picked at it in between my work schedule.
 It's rotation schedule has remained in sync with both in-game display and other third party community tools.

 * **`[p]distortion clear`**
   Deregisters the configured channel and stops automated posting.